Dominic Solanke

 Solanke started his career with Chelsea, making his first-team debut in October 2014.
 He spent the 2015–16 season on loan with Vitesse in the Eredivisie.
-He signed for Liverpool in July 2017, making 27 appearances before joining AFC Bournemouth in January 2019.
+He signed for Liverpool in July 2017, making 27 appearances before joining Bournemouth in January 2019.
+He signed for Tottenham Hotspur in August 2024.
+In 2025, Solanke was part of the Tottenham Hotspur team who won the Europa League, their first trophy in 17 years.

 Solanke has represented England at all youth, under-21 and senior levels.
 He has won the 2014 UEFA European Under-17 Championship and the 2017 FIFA U-20 World Cup with his country and received the Golden Ball award for best player in the latter tournament.
-He made one appearance for the England national team in 2017.

 Early life

-Solanke was born in Reading, Berkshire to a Nigerian Yoruba father and an English mother.
-He attended Brighton Hill Community College in Basingstoke.
+Solanke was born in Reading, Berkshire, to a Nigerian Yoruba father and an English mother.
+He attended Brighton Hill Community School in Basingstoke.